Environment

 Board of Directors

-• CO2 emission reduction targets and plans for 2026 (discussion)
+• CO2 emission reduction targets and plans until 2030 (discussion)

 • Actions for energy conservation and shifting to non-fossil energy (discussion)